network1211/f5-security-automation-ansible/soc/threat_hunting/README.md

 - F5 BIG-IP provisioned with AWAF/APM/LTM

 ## Use-Case Scenario
-In this use-case, you will simulate the 'Red Team' operation first.
-After this 'Red Team' simulation, you can start the investigation using Elasticsearch and perform the automated remediation using Ansible.
+In this use-case, you will analyze F5 telemetry logs using ELK stack.
+You will import the sample F5 Telemetry logs later.
+This sample logs include normal web-requests from users in global and you will be able to find malicious attacks as well from logs.
+Once you successfully import sample ELK logs to the ELK in your lab, you can perform your own 'Threat Hunting' and perform the automated remediation using Ansible.

 ### *Red Team*
+While we don't include attack simulation process in this repo, it could be helpful for you to understand how whole attack process is proceeding by the attacker.
 ![Red Team - Attack Flow](red_team_flow.png)